Kong/kongponents/docs/components/prompt.md

 :::tip NOTE
 Consider using [KModal](/components/modal) instead if your use case is one of the below:
-* you need to display some information to the user but their input is not required
+* you need to display some information to the user but their input/interaction is not required
-* you need to customize the appearance of elements in modal window (e.g. hide the title or provide custom footer content)
+* you need to customize the appearance of elements in the modal (e.g. hide the title or provide custom footer content)
-* you need to customize the modal window completely, providing custom layout (contrary to the default layout: modal header, followed by content section, followed by footer)
+* you need to provide a custom modal layout that differs significantly from the default layout (modal header, followed by content section, followed by footer)
 :::

 <KButton @click="prompt1Visible = true">Prompt</KButton>